+GENISA is in violation of the banks policies and of international human rights standards.
+The banks should make sure this is not acceptable.
+They should pressure their client to stop operating the project until proper compensation has been provided and FPIC has been obtained.
 FMO should learn from this case that the process of engaging local communities is crucial in the projects it finances and that without the free prior and informed consent of Indigenous Peoples affected by a project, this leads to serious conflicts.
-FMO should take the responsibilities that come with their commitment to human rights more seriously.
+They should implement a zero tolerance FPIC policy.

 The Ngäbe depend on the river for their physical and spiritual survival.
 They use the water for drinking and washing as well as for swimming and leisure activities.
-The river beds have very fertile land which is used for agriculture, as well as for the collection of medicinal plants.
-Along the river are also cementaries and traditional sacred places, including three petroglyphes, which will be flooded.
+The river beds supply fertile lands which are used for agriculture, as well as for the collection of medicinal plants.
+Along the river cementaries and traditional sacred places, including three petroglyphes, will be flooded.

-The dam will convert the Tabasará River from a running river to a stagnant lake ecosystem, resulting in significant changes to the Ngäbe’s diet and landscape, as well as forced relocation of some indigenous families.
+The dam will convert the Tabasará River from a running river to a stagnant lake ecosystem, resulting in significant changes to the Ngäbe’s diet and their landscape.
+Forced relocation of some indigenous families is expected.

 There is a long-standing conflict between the Ngäbe people and the government concerning mining and the construction of dams for hydropower generation in or near their territory.
 The Changuinola Dam (223 MW) in the neighboring province of Bocas del Toro was completed in 2011 and resulted in numerous Ngäbe villages being flooded, with no compensation provided.
 Another large dam, Tabarasá 2, is planned further downstream on the Tabarasá River.

-The Environmental Impact Assessment failed to inlcude the Ngäbe-Buglé Comarca and did not properly consult the Ngäbe communities that will be directly affected by the dam.
+The Environmental Impact Assessment failed to include the Ngäbe-Buglé Comarca and did not properly consult the Ngäbe communities that will be directly affected by the dam.
 Let alone ask for their consent.
-When the Ngäbe protested and requested to be heard by the president, they were instead received by bullets from the police.
+When the Ngäbe protested and requested to be heard by the president, they were instead received with bullets from the police.